 • Incorporate adaptogens and recovery nutrition strategies

-Case Study: How a Coach-Medical Partnership Solved a Plateau
+Case Study: How We Broke a Training Plateau with Cortisol Data

 Client Profile: 42-year-old executive, training 5x/week, experiencing persistent fat gain despite clean diet and structured program.